 A panel of celebrity sleuths, included Liza Goddard, Wendy Craig, Terry Scott, Arthur Mullard, Jimmy Jewel, Jack Smethurst and Patrick Mower.

 The clues fell thick and fast, but there were also many red herrings.
 Lively repartee was the order of the day.

 Viewers were challenged to solve the murder at the end of the second act when the detective would summarise the evidence before he went on to name the guilty party.

 This was the first time Lance Percival had written for television.
 The inspiration came to him while playing cabaret in Rotherham when he popped into the cinema to while away one rainy afternoon.

-During the ice-cream interval, he started to read a detective novel and passed the rest of the time guessing the end.
+During the ice cream interval, he started to read a detective novel and spent the rest of the time guessing the end.